Shaomei/shaomei.github.io/content/pages/home.md

 	- **Opportunities** - *What are the opportunities for current and future technology to close the equity gaps online and offline*?

-  2. **Design community-centric technology to deliver tangible benefits and level the playing field**.
+  2. **Co-design socio-technical solutions with the community to deliver tangible benefits and level the playing field**.

-     Informed by the knowledge from the previous domain, I also do lots of hand-on design & development work  in building innovative technologies  that empower people to overcome barriers and pursue their goals.
+     Informed by the knowledge from the previous domain, I also do lots of hand-on design & development work in building tools and socio-technical infrastructures  that empower people to overcome barriers and pursue their goals.
 My tech work falls into the following two areas:

     - *Make* ***existing*** *technologies inclusive for all, pushing the envelope of accessibility beyond checklists and government requirements*.